RedisLabs/redislabs-docs/content/rc/api/get-started/_index.md

 ## User key

 The user key is a personal key that belongs to a specific user having the **owner** role.
-User keys are assigned owners when they're created and they cannot be assigned to users that aren't owners.
-Keys can belong to only one owner; however, an owner may have more than one user key.
+User keys are assigned owners when they're created.
+Keys cannot be assigned to users that aren't owners.
+Keys can belong to only one owner; however, an owner may have multiple keys.

 You can view keys or copy their values _only_ during the [creation process]({{< relref "/rc/api/get-started/manage-api-keys.md" >}}).